A bush burial

 A bush burial (earlier known as The last of the pioneers) is an 1890 painting by the Australian artist Frederick McCubbin.
 The painting depicts a burial attended by a small group - an older man reading from a book, a younger man with a dog, and a woman and child.
 The relationships between the figures is unclear and its ambiguity and sentimental nature has seen the work described as a frontier example of the Victorian-era problem pictures.
 From the time the painting was shown at the Victorian Artists Society Winter Exhibition in 1890, there has been differing opinions on the story told by the work with "the critic for Table Talk magazine writ[ing] that the woman is newly widowed.
 In The Argus, she is the grief-stricken mother of a dead child."
 The Age referred to the "deceased, doubtless the wife of the grey-haired old man reading the service."
 The burial itself also refers to the memento mori tradition.

 The artist's models were Annie McCubbin, the artist's wife, as the woman and Louis Abrahams, a friend, as the younger man.
 The young girl is unknown and the older man was John Dunne, whom McCubbin approached in Collins Street stating "You are the right look for the figure in this painting".

+Legacy

+In 1892, the Governor of Victoria, John Hope, 7th Earl of Hopetoun, offered a prize for the best poem based on A bush burial.
+Miss Ada Russell's entry was the winner out of at least fifty competitors.